siluy/siluy.github.io/_posts/2025-11-29-The Future of AI.md

+---
+title: The Future of AI - The Era of Experience and the Age of Design
+date: 2025-11-29 19:00 +0800
+categories: [Lecture Note]
+tags: [logging, lecture]
+---

 # Lecture Notes: The Future of AI - The Era of Experience and the Age of Design
 **Speaker:** Prof. Rich Sutton
 **Subject:** Scientific trends in AI, AI Politics, AI Philosophy